Misogynistic influencer Andrew Tate has left Romania for the US. So who is he?

 Andrew and younger brother Tristan Tate, 36, were initially arrested in Bucharest in December 2022.

-Both are facing charges of rape, human trafficking, and forming an organized crime group in Romania, their spokesperson Mateea Petrescu confirmed to CNN.
-They have denied all wrongdoing.
+Romanian prosecutors filed an indictment in June 2023, accusing the Tate brothers and two Romanian citizens of forming an organized criminal group and trafficking women across Romania, the US and UK.
+Andrew Tate faces an additional charge of rape.

+Prosecutors alleged that seven women had been tricked into believing the Tate brothers wanted a relationship with them, and that the women were then coerced into appearing in pornographic videos intended to be shared on social media.

-A first criminal case against Tate and his brother failed in December 2024 when a Bucharest court decided to suspend the trial, citing flaws in the indictment.
+This case has not yet been brought to trial.
+In December 2024, a Bucharest court of appeals sent the case back to prosecutors, citing flaws in the indictment.

+Last August, authorities launched a separate probe against the brothers, investigating allegations of the trafficking of minors, sexual acts with a minor, and money laundering.

 The pair had previously been banned from leaving Romania while the investigations were ongoing.
 After those restrictions were lifted and the brothers left the country, however, Matthew Jury – a lawyer representing alleged victims of Andrew Tate in the United Kingdom – told CNN that, “any suggestion that the Tates will now face justice in Romania is fanciful.”